Frequently Asked Questions about University Tax Compliance

 Sales Tax Frequently Asked Questions

 Occupancy taxes are levied and administered by various local governments in North Carolina for the privilege of occupying a room or rooms or other living space in a hotel, inn, tourist home, motel or other lodging.
-NCSU is not exempt from occupancy tax.
+NC State is not exempt from occupancy tax.
 Rate information can be found at The North Carolina Department of Revenue.

 The North Carolina 4% withholding tax is a tax that is levied on: